-Ecoregional water quality guidance for Australia and New Zealand
+Ecoregional water quality guidance and guideline values for Australia and New Zealand

-We provide specific advice for Australia about the jurisdictional setting, features and ecology of natural and semi-natural aquatic ecosystems in each region, indicators that may be used for biological assessment, and design considerations for conducting a monitoring and assessment program.
+For Australia, we provide specific advice about: the jurisdictional setting, features and ecology of natural and semi-natural aquatic ecosystems in each region; indicators that may be used for biological assessment; and, regional DGVs for PC stressors and design considerations for conducting a monitoring and assessment program.

 Improvement on previous ecoregionalisation

-- each type of regionalisation or ecosystem based on greater environmental (climatic–physiographic) similarity
+- each type of regionalisation or ecosystem is based on greater environmental (climatic–physiographic) similarity

 - many more regions